urpedersen/RUVIS/README.md

 The folder Platforms/WebGL/ contains html and javascript files for a webpage.
 An trajectory is assumed to be avalible in a file named `xyz.js`.
 This file can be generated with the tools avaible in the folder Tools/

+The tools will generate files for a webpage.
+You can view them with your favorite browser, or put them on your webserver.